ruiqi7/repentance-part-1/overview.md

 ### 1.4 Unique Selling Points

 #### 1.4.1 Compelling Storyline
 Repentance follows a storyline that progressively unfolds as the game scales in difficulty.
-The player’s role is not only to survive, but also to uncover the gruesome truth about his / her family and face the consequences of their past actions.
+The player’s role is not only to survive, but also to uncover the gruesome truth about their family and face the consequences of their past actions.
 The intertwining of survival and story progression creates an immersive experience that keeps players emotionally engaged.

 #### 1.4.2 Appealing Aesthetic
 Inspired by the dystopian science fiction film ‘Maze Runner’ (left), the game features a pixelated maze-like environment where the walls are overgrown with foliage (right).
 The pixelated graphics style creates a nostalgic retro feel while the foliage, just as it conceals the features of the maze, symbolizes the hidden secrets and dangers that lurk in the player’s world.